polkadot-developers/polkadot-docs/infrastructure/validators/offenses-slashes.md

 get slashed by losing a percentage of their staked DOT/KSM, from as little as 0.01% up to 100%.

 Any slashed DOT/KSM will be added to the [Treasury](https://wiki.polkadot.network/docs/learn-polkadot-opengov-treasury){target=\_blank}.
 The rationale for this (rather than burning or distributing them as rewards) is that slashes may be reverted by simply paying out from the Treasury.
 This would be useful in situations such as faulty slashes.
 In the case of legitimate slashing, tokens are moved away from malicious validators to those building the ecosystem through the normal Treasury process.

-Slashing only occurs for active validations for a given nominator, and slashes are not mitigated by having other inactive or waiting nominations.
-They are also not mitigated by the validator operator running separate nodes; each node is considered its own entity for slashing purposes.
+Slashing only occurs for active validations for a given nominator, and slashes aren't mitigated by having other inactive or waiting nominations.
+They are also not mitigated by the validator operator running separate nodes.
+Each node is considered its own entity for slashing purposes.

 !!!info "Multiple Active Nominations"
     In rare instances, with very large bonds, a nominator may actively nominate several validators in a